Ride4Life/Back-End/README.md

 **200 (OK)**

-> If successfully logged in, endpoint will return HTTP response with status code and a body with a token and message welcoming the user by their first_name
+> If successfully logged in, endpoint will return HTTP response with status code and a body with a token and message welcoming the user by their first_name, as well as a userID

 **401 (Unauthorized)**